opensim-org/opensim-core/CONTRIBUTING.md

 Platform-specific tests
 -----------------------
 The Catch2 testing framework can be used to write platform-specific tests.
+Such tests should be avoided if possible, but may be necessary in certain cases (e.g., slightly different numerical optimization behavior on different platforms).
 For example, if you want to write a test that only runs on Windows, you can use the `TEST_CASE()` or `TEMPLATE_TEST_CASE` macros with the tag `"[win]"`: